tdenimal/tdenimal.github.io/_pages/bio.md

 At that time, i was looking for a way to be more close to the core business of my company.
 As a production DBA, i was involved in every technical projects but i was really feeling like i was in a IT services company within Lyreco.

 The role of Data Scientist, highly cross-disciplinary from business to computer science was really attractive to me.
-Thus i decided to find the best way to shift to
+Thus i decided to find the best way to shift to this role by doing a Post-Master's degree in Datascience at Telecom Paris, one of the most famous engineering schools in France.

+I did my Post-Master's internship in Decathlon, #4 world sport retailer in revenues